Italy's showman Berlusconi pulls off another surprise

 He attacked German hegemony in Europe and accused Monti of being a puppet of Chancellor Angela Merkel and imposing austerity policies at her behest - another theme that resonates with many Italians sick of recession and soaring unemployment.

-The final factor is that he was, in the words of one Italian on a radio phone-in programme on Tuesday, "shooting at an open goal" because of the terrible campaigns run by both Monti and centre-left leader Pier Luigi Bersani.
+The final factor is that he was, in the words of one Italian on a radio phone-in program on Tuesday, "shooting at an open goal" because of the terrible campaigns run by both Monti and center-left leader Pier Luigi Bersani.

 Bersani's Democratic Party (PD) was in disarray on Tuesday after kissing away their commanding opinion poll lead and almost losing the election because of the rise of Grillo and Berlusconi.